ShadowBonnieRUS/Garry-s-Mod-Trolleybus-System/README.md

 * Map created for trolleybuses
 * Editor tools for creating infrastructure for trolleybuses

 Mechanics of trolleybuses based on real world.
-The interactive elements consist of many subsystems (engine, circuits, informers, control systems, etc).
+The simulated elements consist of many subsystems (engine, circuits, announcer, control systems, etc).
 This will make you feel like a real trolleybus driver.

 List of main trolleybuses:
 * ZiU-682V-013